-In 2023, GIZ generated income of $\in 3,721$ million in the publicbenefit business area.
-This was down $\in 70$ million (2%) year on year and $\in 96$ million (3%) below the planned figure.
+In 2023, GIZ generated income of €3,721 million in the public-benefit business area.
+This was down €70 million (2%) year on year and €96 million (3%) below the planned figure.
 This decline was mainly due to a year-on-year reduction in the volume of funding available in the TC budget.
 Income from special initiatives was also lower in 2023 in light of reduced funding allocations in the 2023 federal budget.
-In the BMZ business sector, income fell by $\in 121$ million (4%) to $\in 3,267$ million compared with the previous year.
+In the BMZ business sector, income fell by €121 million (4%) to €3,267 million compared with the previous year.
 Despite an increase in cofinancing income, the level of income generated out of federal budget funding declined due to the budget situation (see above under Operating framework).
-Although income ended the year $\in 17$ million (1%) above the planned figure, this was primarily due to the increase in cofinancing.
+Although income ended the year € 17 million (1%) above the planned figure, this was primarily due to the increase in cofinancing.
 In the fourth quarter, the volume of incoming payments from third-party funding providers was higher than planned.

-At \notin 421 million, income in the German public sector clients business sector was up \notin 44 million (12%) year on year, but \notin 114 million (21%) below the planned figure.
+At \in 421 million, income in the German public sector clients business sector was up \in 44 million (12%) year on year, but \in 114 million (21%) below the planned figure.
 The was mainly due to the fact that not all income could be generated as a result of developments in commissions.